Blake Beavan: Personal life / Post playing career

-Beavan is the youngest of three children.
-His elder brothers are 13 and 11 years older than him.
-Both of his brothers played college baseball, but neither played professionally.
+Beavan has two older brothers, who are 13 and 11 years older than him, respectively.
+Both his brothers played college baseball but neither played professionally.

-Beavan's wife, Allison, is a cyclist.
+Beavan's wife is a cyclist.
 The two rode together in an effort to help Beavan lose weight during the 2011–12 offseason.

 As of 2019, Beaven was a youth baseball coach for Dallas Tigers WEST.

+In 2024, Beavan was working with a developer on a 127-acre youth sports complex in Roanoke, Texas.